thebeastxdxd/homebridge-vantage/README.md

-# This plugin is a typescript rewrite of hfarina's old plugin
+# This plugin is a typescript rewrite of angeloxx's old plugin
 I didn't really add or remove (atleast I think I didn't) any features.
 ### Why am I doing this?
 I have a vantage controller at home and I wanted to controll it from my phone.
 Pretty simple.
 Very selfish.